Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 To see how your site will look on different devices, try using a tool like Viewlike.us.
 This free web program gives feedback on how readable your site is and how easy it is to use on different size screens.

-17. Your Site’s HTML and CSS Code Is Valid
+17. Check Your Site’s HTML and CSS Code Is Valid

 Before you launch your site, it’s important to ensure that your code is valid.
 W3 Consortium has a free online validator tool.
 It will check your HTML, CSS, XHTML, and XML code for errors.

 Why is valid code necessary?
 It helps ensure your site works with the current standards used by major browsers.
-Errors that aren’t taken care of could cause your site to break later on if a newer browser version conflicts with a problem in your code.
+Errors that aren’t fixed could cause your site to break later if a newer browser version conflicts with a problem in your code.

-You can also help your site’s SEO by running your code through validation software.
-Some errors may cause parts of your site to go unindexed, meaning they won’t turn up in search results.
+You can also improve your site’s SEO by running your code through validation software.
+Some errors may cause parts of your site to go unindexed, meaning they won’t appear in search results.

 If you’re using a professionally coded WordPress theme, it should check out just fine.